vimtaai/agent/docs/pages/reference/utilities/7-geometry.md

 ### `convertDegreesToRadians(angleInDegrees: number)`

-Converts the given angle in degrees to radians
+Converts the given angle in degrees to radians.

 ### `convertRadiansToDegrees(angleInRadians: number)`

-Converts the given angle in radians to degrees
+Converts the given angle in radians to degrees.